Don Oslear

 Donald Osmund Oslear (3 March 1929 – 10 May 2018) was a Test cricket umpire from England.

 Don Oslear was born in Cleethorpes, Lincolnshire, England, in 1929 and joined the first-class panel in 1975 at the age of 46 without any first-class playing experience.
 He stood in five Test matches between 1980 and 1984 and eight One Day Internationals, including a semi-final of the 1983 World Cup.
 He umpired 360 first-class matches between 1975 and 1993.
+Alongside John Holder, he is credited with the idea of a 'bowl-out' to decide a drawn match after the 55-over 1987 Tilcon Trophy final had been washed out by rain.
+The organisers had ordered them to think of another way of settling the match rather than the traditional and sometimes unpopular means of the toss of a coin.
+This idea was subsequently adopted in all ECB limited-overs competitions.